 - Recommendations to help your organization continue to address your Scope 3 impact.

 Our ambition is to remove the barriers that organizations face in addressing their climate change impact.
 That is why we have made our Scope 3 calculator free to use.
 Watch the video below to learn more about Scope 3 and how our Tool can help your organization quickly evaluate its emissions impact.
-To download and user our calculator, please fill out the form below.
+To download and use our calculator, please fill out the form.